-• Develop community-based developmental services and supports pursuant to implementing agreed-upon plans with the U.S. Department of Justice

-- · Expand housing and supports options for individuals with intellectual disability. - · Create opportunities that emphasize integrated and supported employment for individuals with intellectual disability.

-• Provide 24/7 support to individuals in crisis and their families through regional mobile support teams that provide in-home supports, crisis services, and proactive planning to avoid crises.

-• Provide crisis services to individuals under 18 with intellectual or developmental disabilities.

-• Participate actively in discharge planning and transition from training centers, including pre-move and post-move monitoring processes and support individuals moving from training centers to new homes in the community.

-• Develop community respite alternatives to training centers.

-• Enhance the core competencies of persons who provide case management services to promote consistency in the practice of case management across Virginia.

-• Expand Part C early intervention services for infants and toddlers (ages 0-3) and their families to prevent or alleviate later developmental or learning problems.

-• Assist individuals on the ID or DD waiver wait lists and their families to access resources, supports, services, and other assistance through the Individual and Family Support Program.

-• Improve the quality and effectiveness of developmental services through oversight of program performance and services recipient outcomes.

-• Support efforts with partners to provide information to the public about autism spectrum disorders, offer ongoing education and additional training, and expand access to early diagnosis and intervention resources.
+- Expand community-based developmental services and support pursuant to implementing and meeting the timelines filed with the oversight federal Judge as negotiated with the U.S. Department of Justice. - Expand housing options for individuals with developmental disabilities who fall within the DOJ Settlement Agreement target population and related independent living supports options to achieve the goals set forth in the independent living plan. - · Create opportunities that emphasize integrated and supported employment for individuals with intellectual disability. - Expand the adult developmental disability crisis program to provide as needed 24/7 support 24 hours per day and seven days per week to include two transitional houses. - Expand crisis services to individuals under 18 years of age with intellectual or developmental disabilities with the addition of two child REACH homes, crisis respite services, and additional in-home supports. - Complete the closure of Southwestern Virginia Training Center and Central Virginia Training Center through the discharge planning and transition process by expanding the number of providers that are able to support individuals with more intense behavioral or medical support needs. - Develop community respite alternatives for children and youth in crisis with behavioral challenges. - Enhance the core competencies of persons who provide case management services to promote consistency in the practice of case management across Virginia in the areas of housing, independent living, accessing the Building Independence waiver, and using the proposed planning calendar and service packages to facilitate critical conversations with individuals and their families or guardians or authorized representatives. - Expand Part C early intervention services for infants and toddlers (ages 03) and their families to prevent or alleviate later developmental or learning problems. - Assist individuals on the Medicaid DD waiver wait lists and their families to access resources, supports, services, and other assistance through the Individual and Family Support Program by completing the change to a model family supports program. - Improve the quality and effectiveness of developmental services through strengthening the capacity and competency of the provider community. - Support efforts with partners to provide information to the public, DD provider, and law enforcement about autism spectrum disorders, offer ongoing education and additional training, and expand access to early diagnosis and intervention resources.

-· Percentage of individuals who receive in-home developmental case management services
+- Number of individuals on the extraordinary barrier list - Percentage of individuals who receive in-home developmental case management services